btorpey/btorpey.github.io/content/clocks.md

 A few things to note about these results:

 -   Both of the COARSE clocks show a latency of zero for getting the clock value.
-This is clearly incorrect, but does show that the time it takes to get the clock value is less than the resolution of the clock.
+This tells us that the time it takes to get the clock value is less than the resolution of the clock.
 (Our previous test showed a resolution of 1ms for the COARSE clocks).